chaoss/wg-evolution/CONTRIBUTING.md

-# Contributing to the GMD Working Group
+# Contributing to the Evolution Working Group

 * Metrics definition.
 For each metric, we have a document describing it, all of them in the [metrics directory](metrics).